austinmurry/Warren-Letters-Team-1/WBLL-review-2021-12-19.md

 ```

 In the HTML, because you haven't output anything to style the `<crossOut>` elements, we can't see them as deletions, so this passage reads as if you had transcribed a typo.
 This kind of problem makes it super important to share your XML openly with your readers, even if you think they won't look at it.
-People like Jane Ingold and other librarians and resarchers who care about Behrend history will certainly look at your XML, and if you don't share it, they won't know what *else* your HTML output might be missing.
+People like Jane Ingold and other librarians and researchers who care about Behrend history will certainly look at your XML, and if you don't share it, they won't know what *else* your HTML output might be missing.
 That leads us to our next point.

 ### Code View